 - Unusual changes in behavior, such as aggression or unresponsiveness, weakness or depression

-- Dramatic shifts in appetite, thirst, or weight; loss of appetite
+- Dramatic shifts in appetite, thirst, or weight

 - Unusual urination or stools, can’t urinate, diarrhea